PMX Perspectives

 Q: What leadership qualities have you found most essential for your success?

-A: Throughout my career managing projects, I’ve discovered that exceptional communication and relationship-building are the cornerstones of effective leadership.
+A: I’ve learned that great communication and building strong relationships are what make leadership really work.
 My approach centers on maintaining open lines of communication with all stakeholders, from superintendents in the field to architects and owners.

-I’ve learned that being readily accessible and working directly in the field builds trust and enables quick problem-solving.
-The ability to coordinate diverse teams across commercial, educational, industrial, and transportation projects has taught me that successful leadership means adapting your communication style to each audience while maintaining consistent project standards and quality expectations.
+Being readily accessible and working directly in the field builds trust and enables quick problem-solving.
+The ability to coordinate diverse teams across commercial, educational, industrial, and transportation projects has taught me that good leadership is all about adjusting how you communicate with different people while still keeping your project standards and quality expectations the same.

 Q: How has your career progression evolved over nearly three decades in construction management?

-A: My journey in construction began as a laborer in Local 310 in Cleveland, Ohio, and later, after graduation from college, as an assistant project engineer and evolved through project engineer, assistant project manager, and ultimately to a project manager role.
+A: I started out in construction as a laborer in Local 310 in Cleveland, Ohio, and then after I graduated college, became an assistant project engineer.
+From there I worked my way up through project engineer, assistant project manager, and finally to project manager.

 Each position built upon the previous one, starting with hands-on technical work, then learning procurement and coordination, and eventually taking on management responsibilities for multi-million-dollar projects.